-Most respondents were quick to identify 3D as an effective medication that is representative of the present movement in HCV medication toward DAAs and away from older therapies (specifically pegylated interferon and Ribavirin).
-Many patients noted their apprehension about Ribavirin's inclusion into a 3D regimen for genotype 1A patients (as suggested by the PEARL and SAPPHIRE trial data).
-Genotype 1B patients were considered to be better candidates for this treatment, with one patient noting "given the fact that I've seen SVR rates to 100% (and I have) got G1b, my life will be different knowing that I've been cured from Hep C." Patients repeatedly suggested that 3D "without the ribavirin" was a preferable treatment regimen.
-However, patients also noted where 3D differed from other new generation medications, specifically that 3D is not a fixed-dose-combination of one-pill-once-a-day.
-The 3D pill burden of 4 pills over two dosing periods per day, combined with food, was noted as a potential inconvenience to patients and a possible negative influence on adherence.
+Respondents and consultation participants did identify DACLATASVIR as an effective medication that is representative of the present movement in HCV medication toward DAAs and away from older therapies (specifically pegylated interferon and Ribavirin).
+Many patients noted their apprehension about Ribavirin's inclusion into a DACLATASVIR/ASUNAPREVIR regimen for genotype 1B patients (as suggested by the UNITY-2 PHASE III trial data).
+Genotype 1B patients were considered to be better candidates for this treatment, with one patient noting "given the fact that I've seen SVR rates to 100% (and I have) got G1b, my life will be different knowing that I've been cured from Hep C." Patients repeatedly suggested that DACLATASVIR "without the ribavirin" was a preferable treatment regimen.
+However, patients also noted that both DACLATASVIR and ASUNAPREVIR looked to be components of other treatments, and not treatments in-and-of-themselves.
+This made it challenging to isolate and evaluate the impact of DACLATASVIR on its own, as all trial data had it paired with another treatment.
+Patients questioned how this would impact pill burden or whether patients would need to ask for DACLATASVIR by name or if they would be obligated to determine in which new formulation treatments DACLATASVIR might appear.
+Further, consultation attendees questioned the place of DACLATASVIR amidst contemporary HCV therapies like Sovaldi and Harvoni (treatments including sofosbuvir, with which DACLATASVIR is often paired) and suggested it might be designed for more difficult-to-treat populations.

 Respondents continue to recognize immediate treatment as preferable to prolonged screening or waiting to achieve a certain level of fibrosis before qualifying for treatment.
-As one HCV sufferer noted, "were I to obtain an SVR on 3D, my quality of life would improve immeasurably, physically and mentally.
+As one HCV sufferer noted, "were I to obtain an SVR...my quality of life would improve immeasurably, physically and mentally.
 And potential long-term costs to healthcare system would of course be reduced ... and likely lower than costs of medication."
 As one frustrated patient commented, "My hepatologist, whom I last saw in November and next see in May 2015, is awaiting approval of public-funding (Ontario Drug Benefit) for one of the newer medications--Harvoni.
 (I am, btw, coinfected with HIV.
 Was diagnosed with both in April 2014.)"

-Several respondents noted that side effects seemed "much less severe," but that they tended to occur often.
-Indeed, 3D trial data suggests as many as 90% of all 2700 patients studied across PEARL, TURQUOISE, and SAPPHIRE suffered at least one adverse event, but that almost all incidences were considered extremely mild and tolerable.
-Further, many of the more serious adverse events seemed to be attributable to Ribavirin and its dermatological impacts.
+Several respondents noted that side effects seemed common but that they appeared to be tolerable Patients suggested that many of the more serious adverse events seemed to be attributable to Ribavirin and its dermatological impacts.

-Patients were reticent to recommend 3D as a treatment regimen for everyone, preferring that this medication be recommended to those with genotype 1B and/or treatment-experienced patients with partial, null, or negative responses to pegylated interferon and/or ribavirin.
-30% of respondents said that 3D was not an ideal treatment option for them at all, preferring a sofosbuvir-based regimen such as Sovaldi or Harvoni.
+Patients were reticent to recommend DACLATASVIR as a treatment regimen for everyone, preferring that this medication be recommended as a component in a co-formulation directed to those with genotype 1B and/or treatment-experienced patients with partial, null, or negative responses to pegylated interferon and/or ribavirin or first-generation DAAs like boceprevir and telaprevir.
+Patients reiterated that evaluating DACLATASVIR on its own was difficult as it only appeared as a component in clinical trial data.

 CTAC continues to acknowledge and appreciate CDEC suggestions as to how to improve patient input submissions.
-Most recently, in response to patient input provided for Tivicay, CDEC requested more direct quotes from participants.
-CTAC has done its best to respond to this very agreeable request.
-However, due to poor response numbers, few participants, and incomplete trial data, this submission is supported from past patient input surveys (but only those describing the HCV condition or HCV DAA medication).
+Due to poor response numbers, few participants, and incomplete trial data, this submission is supported from past patient input surveys (but only those describing the HCV condition, HCV DAA medication, ribavirin treatment experience, or DACLATASVIR and ASUNAPREVIR).